 Best Western Premier Hotel Kaiserhof

-Hotel Kaiserhof is in a great position for the skiing – next to the Hahenkammbahn.
+Hotel Kaiserhof is in a great position – next to the Hahenkammbahn.
 It has good sized rooms and a lovely swimming-pool.
 Spa facilities include saunas, a steam bath, massage showers, and a fitness room.
 The restaurant serves traditional Tirolean cuisine and international dishes.

 Closer to the centre of town, Villa Licht is a small, chic property offering eight serviced apartments at lower prices than the big hotels: it’s a canny spot for a holiday, if you can get a room.
 Apartments have parquet floors, kitchenettes, and most of them have balconies.

 Hotel Maria Theresia

 The Maria Theresia has a newly-built spa and its interior blends old with new.
 It’s set outside the pedestrian centre, but is a short walk away from the shops and restaurants.
 The restaurant serves traditional Tirolean cuisine and the hotel is the official casino hotel of Casinos Austria.

 Chalet Linda has 14 double bedrooms and is a few minutes’ walk from the Hahnenkamm gondola and town centre, so if you want the UK tour operator chalet experience, this would make a good base.

 Gartenhotel Erika is a striking Art Nouveau built in 1897.
 It has large bedrooms, two swimming-pools, a spa, and a children’s playroom.
 The hotel is a great place for animal-lovers, with its own pet dogs, cats and deer.
 Guests can walk the dogs and children can feed the deer.
 The hotel is three minutes’ drive from the Hahnenkamm gondola.